josmar-crwdstffng/angular/aio/content/guide/observables.md

 This might be the case with something like an observable of clicks on the document object.

 *Multicasting* is the practice of broadcasting to a list of multiple subscribers in a single execution.
-With a multicasting observable, you don't register multiple listeners on the document, but instead re-use the first listener and send values out to each subscriber.
+With a multicasting observable, you do not register multiple listeners on the document, but instead re-use the first listener and send values out to each subscriber.

-When creating an observable you should determine how you want that observable to be used and whether or not you want to multicast its values.
+When creating an observable you should determine how you want that observable to be used and whether or not you want to multicast the associated values.

-Let's look at an example that counts from 1 to 3, with a one-second delay after each number emitted.
+Let us look at an example that counts from 1 to 3, with a one-second delay after each number emitted.

 <code-example header="Create a delayed sequence" path="observables/src/multicasting.ts" region="delay_sequence"></code-example>